Women’s basketball has exploded, yet fans are still underserved.

 •

-How might we leverage the popularity of women’s basketball to deepen fan connection with a product that provides dedicated coverage, player analysis, and exclusive highlights?
+How might we leverage the growing popularity of women’s basketball to create a dedicated platform that deepens fan connection through meaningful coverage, player insights and storytelling?

-Dynamic Player Bios: Profiles contain background info, current team and stat charts from college to the pros.
+Dynamic Player Bios: In-depth player profiles highlighting achievements, performance and career from college to pros.

 Task Flow